aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/convert/document-to-tiff/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/Convert/SaveAsTiff) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

-You can use `cURL` command-line tool to easily interact with Aspose.Words web services.
+You can use **cURL** command-line tool to access Aspose.Words web services easily.
 The following example shows how to make calls to Cloud API with cURL.
 Feel free to download and explore sample input [test_multi_pages.docx](test_multi_pages.docx) and output [abc.tiff](abc.tiff) files designed to act as a demonstration and let you figure out the details quickly.

 {{< nosnippet >}}
 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}